greg-labavitch/DA-Homework-1/README.md

 We would like to answer questions pertaining to how the various input variables tend to relate to each other, and how they affect the quality of the wine.

-We will draw conclusions by comparing and contrasting input variables that affect the overall quality score.
+We will draw conclusions by comparing and contrasting input variables that affect the overall wine quality score.

 The source for our data is Kaggle under the title Wine Quality by Joakim Arvidsson.
 We will also draw information from https://www.vinhoverde.pt/en/about-vinho-verde since this source was included with page where we found the csv files we will be using.